nchandolaj/AdvancesInDeepLearning/advanced_training/docs/quantization.md

 # Quantization

-In the world of Deep Learning, **Quantization** is essentially the art of "downsizing" a neural network without making it lose its mind.
+In the world of Deep Learning, **Quantization** is essentially the art of "downsizing" a neural network.

 Training high-performance models usually requires high-precision math, but running those models on a phone or an IoT device is like trying to fit a grand piano into a studio apartment.
 Quantization solves this by reducing the precision of the model's weights and activations.